 Want to go all the way?
 How about committing to never buying/eating food in plastic again.
 Okay, depending on your situation and the resources available to you, that might not be possible.
 Here are a few tips to get you as far along the path as possible.

 Bulk bin love.
 Check your local area and find out what stores sell foods in bulk bins where you can bring your own bags and containers.
-If the store is able to weigh your containers before you fill them, then bring your own jars or cloth drawstring bags (for example Eco Bags), and you won’t have to transfer your purchases when you get home.
+If the store is able to weigh your containers before you fill them, then bring your own jars or cloth bulk/produce bags, and you won’t have to transfer your purchases when you get home.
 If not, reuse your disposable bags and transfer food immediately.
 Keep your bags to take with you the next time.

 Rethink what you eat.
 My diet changed drastically when I gave up plastic.
 For the better!
 Instead of living on frozen convenience foods, energy bars, chips and fast food, I started eating whole foods like fruits, veggies, grains, and beans.
 Not only did I cut out the chemicals that could leach from the plastic, I also got rid of the chemicals added to the foods in the first place.

 Make it yourself.
 Sometimes, when I can’t get a particular prepared food without plastic, I find a way to make it from scratch.
 No, I don’t bake my own bread, although I’m sure some of you are awesome bakers.
 But I did find a way to make my own chocolate syrup and mayonnaise and mustard.

 Bring your own containers for leftovers.
 Those stainless steel containers come in very handy after a restaurant meal.
 You don’t have to bring your food home in plastic when you have your own container with you.